DtxdF/AppJail.docs/docs/networking/virtual-networks/intro.md

 ## Creating a Virtual Network Manually

-To create a virtual network, we can use the `appjail network` command, but we need three things: network address, CIDR and the network name.
+To create a virtual network, we can use the `appjail-network(1)` command, but we need three things: network address, CIDR and the network name.
 The following example creates a network named `development` using `10.42.0.0` as the network address, and `24` as the CIDR.

 ```sh
 appjail network add development 10.42.0.0/24